 You haven’t worked on a website for a while but the client comes to you for a new feature.
 You still have a local copy of the code but the database and/or assets are out-of-date.
 You have to login to the production server and do the dance.

 You have a staging site that is ready for deployment.
 The client has been loading all their content onto the staging site.
 You either have to repurpose the staging server as the production server or … do the dance.

 If you are regularly deploying websites to different environments this begins to add up to an enormous amount of time doing tedious tasks.

 There is a way to remove all of this faff though.
-First, create a more sensible architecture that centralises our backups in a single accessible location and second, automate, automate, automate.
+First, create a more sensible architecture that centralises our database dumps and asset volume copies in a single accessible location and second, automate, automate, automate.

 This single-source-of-truth needs to be in the cloud and remotely available so that our other environments (and colleagues/clients) can access it (in the above diagram this is an AWS S3 bucket).

 We then need to automate as many of the steps mentioned in the export/import dance above:

 - Automate the process of pushing our database and assets